autowarefoundation/autoware-documentation/docs/tutorials/digital-twin-simulation/awsim-tutorial.md

 ### AWSIM Simulator

-The AWSIM Simulator can be run without any further preparation.
-To run the simulator:

-- open the terminal navigate to the simulation directory and run:
+To run the AWSIM simulator, open a terminal window, navigate to the simulation directory and run:

         source /opt/ros/galactic/setup.bash
         cd <PATH_TO_EXTRACTED_FOLDER_WITH_AWSIM>